Sunnywayne7/alx-system_engineering-devops/README.md

-this is a repo on alx-system engineering devops
+this is a repository on system devops